Sebastian-Zgheyb/CryptoBot/log.md

 Test run will go from 8-9pm.
 Leetcode medium in the meantime 'smiley face'.

 I also made the account id an environment variable.

+Log number: 6
+Date and time: 29th Jan, 12:30am

+My bot never ended up buying anything.
+It appears it turned off shortly after I left to go to the gym anyway.
+Will add a note that the user has to make it so their PC does not go to sleep, or find another workaround.

+Big things tomorrow.